mochi/mochikit/doc/rst/MochiKit/Iter.rst

 MochiKit.Iter defines a standard way to iterate over anything, that you can extend with :mochiref:`registerIterator`, or by implementing the ``.iter()`` protocol.
-Iterators are lazy, so it can potentially be cheaper to built a filter chain of iterators than to build lots of intermediate arrays.
+Iterators are lazy, so it can potentially be cheaper to build a filter chain of iterators than to build lots of intermediate arrays.
 Especially when the data set is very large, but the result is not.